ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 `{"H":35.8,"S":"OK","T":11.2,"ts":1625163338}`

 ### Creating a UPP
 After gathering some measurement data a UPP can be created.
 The UPP won't contain the actual measurement data, but a hash of it.
-The example script to create UPPs in is `upp-creator.py`.
+The example script to create UPPs is [`upp-creator.py`](upp-creator.py).
 ```
 $ python3 upp-creator.py --help